nickrusso42518/natm/README.md

 option can be set to `false` (without the quotes) or a string.
 When false is used, the global table is assumed.
 When any non-empty string is used, that string is the VRF name.
 An empty string yields an error.
+Note that the playbook **does not** create or modify VRFs.
+These should be pre-existing VRFs, otherwise the playbook with not work correctly.

 For simplicity, the VRF is defined globally and applies to all NAT entries.
 If there are multiple VRFs with multiple NATs per VRF, simply create